Fans Want Nina Dobrev To Star In ‘Twilight’ Movie Reboot With Taylor Lautner?

 — Team Pattinson (@Crew_Pattinson) April 20, 2017

-According to the Twilight universe, Renesmee is Edward and Bella’s daughter and when the Twilight: Breaking Dawn Part 2 ended in 2012, fans caught a brief glimpse of her.
-However, when the story ended, the only child of Bella and Edward was a just a child but with the genes of vampires, she must have grown fast.
+According to the Twilight universe, Renesmee is Edward and Bella’s daughter, and when the Twilight: Breaking Dawn Part 2 ended in 2012, fans caught a brief glimpse of her.
+However, when the story ended, the only child of Bella and Edward was a just a child, but with the genes of vampires, she must have grown fast.
 While she was maturing, Jacob would be her mentor or protector.
 Now, many fans are desperate to see a Twilight reboot that will include the story of these two.

 Back in 2015, Stephenie Meyer gave an interview in which she was asked about her take on the story of Jacob and Renesmee.
 The world famous author said that she has an outline in her mind of these two characters.